Managing Your Amazon SES Sending Limits

-Maximum Send Rate—The maximum number of emails that you can send per second.
+Maximum Send Rate—The maximum number of emails that Amazon SES can accept from your account per second.
 You can exceed this limit for short bursts, but not for a sustained period of time.

-When you are in the sandbox, your sending quota is 200 messages per 24-hour period and your maximum sending rate is one message per second.
-To increase your sending limits, you need to request production access.
-For more information, see Requesting Production Access to Amazon SES.
-After you request production access and start sending emails, you can increase your sending limits further by following the guidance in the Increasing Your Amazon SES Sending Limits section.
+When you are in the Amazon SES sandbox, your sending quota is 200 messages per 24-hour period and your maximum sending rate is one message per second.
+To increase your sending limits, you need to submit an SES Sending Limits Increase case.
+For more information, see Moving Out of the Amazon SES Sandbox.
+After you have moved out of the sandbox and start sending emails, you can increase your sending limits further by submitting another SES Sending Limits Increase case, as discussed in Increasing Your Amazon SES Sending Limits.

 Sending limits are based on recipients rather than on messages.
 For example, an email that has 10 recipients